 Professor Creatsas was President and is currently Honorary President of the International Federation of Pediatric and Adolescent Gynecology (FIGIJ).
 He was also President of the European Society of Contraception (ESC), Vice President of the European Board and College of Obstetrics and Gynecology (EBCOG), President of the Hellenic Society of Obstetrics and Gynecology, the Hellenic Family Planning Association and member of the Board of the European Menopause and Andropause Society (EMAS).
 Is currently President of the Hellenic Society of Pediatric and Adolescent Gynecology.
-He is also Fellow ad Eundem of the Royal College of Obstetricians and Gynecologists (FRCOG) and the American College of Surgeons (FACS), Fellow ad eundem of the American College of Obstetricians and Gynecologists (FACOG), member of the International Academy of Human Reproduction and the American Society of Reproductive Medicine (ASRM).
+He is also Fellow ad Eundem of the Royal College of Obstetricians and Gynecologists (FRCOG), Fellow of the American College of Surgeons (FACS), Fellow ad eundem of the American College of Obstetricians and Gynecologists (FACOG), member of the International Academy of Human Reproduction and the American Society of Reproductive Medicine (ASRM).

 His main topics of scientific interest are Pediatric and Adolescent Gynecology and Reconstructive Gynecologic Surgery as well as Contraception.
 He has developed a surgical technic for reconstruction of vaginal aplasia modifying the Williams Vaginoplasty.
-“Creatsas Vaginoplasty”: Creatsas G. et al. Creation of a neovagina after Creatsas modification of Williams vaginoplasty for the treatment of 200 (currently 254) patients with Mayer- Rokitansky- Kuster- Hauser syndrome.
+“Creatsas Vaginoplasty”: Creatsas G. et al. Creation of a neovagina after Creatsas modification of Williams vaginoplasty for the treatment of 200 (currently 304) patients with Mayer- Rokitansky- Kuster- Hauser syndrome.
 Fertil Steril, 94 2010.

-He has organized or contributed to the organization of many National and International Congresses, among which are: World Congresses of Pediatric and Adolescent Gynecology (FIGIJ), Congresses of the European Society of Contraception (ESC), Congresses of the European Board College of Obstetrics and Gynecology (EBCOG) and 10 Congresses on Women’s Health and Disease.
+He has organized or contributed to the organization of many National and International Congresses, among which are: The World Congresses of Pediatric and Adolescent Gynecology (FIGIJ), Congresses of the European Society of Contraception (ESC), Congresses of the European Board College of Obstetrics and Gynecology (EBCOG) and 11 Congresses on Women’s Health and Disease.
 Proceedings of the above meetings have been published in the Annals of New York Academy of Medicine.